rccc7/dropbox-react/README.md

 - Dark mode functionality as well as beautiful reusable components such as button, dialog, dropdown mnenu, table and input powered by [shacdn/ui](https://ui.shadcn.com/)
 - Search functionality.
 Search for a task and filter the todos lists in realtime as you type in the search box.

-## Technologies:
+## Technologies & Libraries:

 The following technologies, dependencies, and services were used to make this app:

 - ReactJS.
 - NextJS 14.
 - TailwindCSS.
-- Shacdn/ui: Beautifully designed components that you can copy and paste into your apps.
+- [shacdn/ui](https://ui.shadcn.com/): Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.
 - [AppWrite Cloud](https://cloud.appwrite.io/).
 A secure open-source backend platform which provides a set of secure APIS, tools and a management console UI to help build apps quickly.
 Features used: database and file storage.
 - [React-Beautiful-DND](https://github.com/atlassian/react-beautiful-dnd).
 A beautiful and accessible drag and drop library for lists with React.
 - [Zustand](https://www.npmjs.com/package/zustand).
 A small, fast and sacalable bearbones state-management solution using simplified flux principles.
+- [react-dropzone](https://react-dropzone.js.org/), a simple react hook to create an HTML 5 compilant drag'n drop zone for files.
+- [Fireabase](https://firebase.google.com/), one of the best app development platforms backed up by Google to store files through Firebase Storage and data through Firestore Database.
+- [React File Icon](https://www.npmjs.com/package/react-file-icon), a package to display the file icons according to their file types.
+- [react-hot-toast](https://react-hot-toast.com/), a library which provides beautiful and easy to use notifications to your React app.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).